King Porter Stomp: des racines du ragtime à l’apogée du swing

 Quickly embraced by jazz orchestras, the piece found new life in the 1930s with the rise of big bands.
 With its catchy, repetitive riffs and its simple yet impactful melody, King Porter Stomp became a true anthem of the swing era—most notably through memorable versions by Fletcher Henderson and later Benny Goodman.

-It was from this version that Benny Goodman, in 1935, turned « King Porter Stomp » into a swing hit, building on the foundation laid by Fletcher Henderson himself, who had by then become Goodman’s arranger.
+This forward-looking vision would have decisive consequences.
+In 1935, Benny Goodman turned King Porter Stomp into a defining swing hit, building directly on the foundations laid by Henderson, who had become his principal arranger.